 The keys to successful digital customer experience design

-Digital customer experience design is not Business-centric but User-centric
+- Digital customer experience design is user-centric — not business-centric.

-Digital customer experience design is not following a best-in-class process but a range of appropriate methodologies
+- Digital customer experience design should follow a range of appropriate methodologies — not a best-in-class process.

-Digital customer experience design is not about outputs but outcomes
+- Digital customer experience design is about outcomes — not outputs.

 Let’s have a closer look at some of these key learnings.

-At NearForm, we see organisations experience similar challenges.
-Our work is chiefly in helping companies deliver on their transformation programmes by helping them create totally new digital customer experiences, often in the form of web-based services.
-Without exception, the most successful engagements are those where we see organizations who are ready to jump into customer-centric thinking.
+At NearForm, we help companies deliver on their transformation programmes by helping them to create totally new digital customer experiences, often in the form of web-based services.
+Without exception, the most successful engagements are those with organisations who are ready to embrace customer-centric thinking.

-My own role is that of principal designer.
-As principal designer, I work with our clients from the very start of project engagements.
-There my objective is to figure out how – in collaboration with my development colleagues – I can translate whatever is decided into an intuitive, excellent software experience that signals to the customer, at every stage, “we understand what you’re trying to do and we’re going to help you get there.”
-In order to do that you need genuine comprehension of what that customer wants.
-The best-designed user experiences (and user interfaces) aren’t just pretty faces – what Forrester calls the “decorating” approach – but reveal an underlying, genuine comprehension of the customer and their problems.
+Our designers work with clients from the very start of project engagements.
+Their objective is to collaborate with our developers to find out how to translate the client’s requirements into an intuitive, excellent software experience that signals to the customer, at every stage, “we understand what you’re trying to do and we’re going to help you get there.”
+In order to do that, we need to truly understand what the customer wants.
+The best-designed user experiences (and user interfaces) don’t just look good; they reveal a fundamental understanding of the customer and their problems.

-We’ve observed that companies who create a superb digital customer experience are fairly obsessive about customer research.
-Qualitative and quantitative research not only gathers intelligence about what customers want; it can also reveal wants or needs that customers may be unable to articulate, but which offer a market opportunity if solved well.
-Innovation expert Anthony Ulwick famously says that customers can’t ask for solutions that they can’t imagine.
-“Ask them what metrics they use to measure success when getting a job done,” he says.
-“Then conceptualize new solutions that will help them get that job done perfectly.
+We’ve observed that companies who offer a superb digital customer experience are obsessive about customer research.
+Qualitative and quantitative research is not just useful for uncovering what customers know they want, it can also reveal market opportunities for wants or needs that customers are not aware they have.
+Innovation expert Anthony Ulwick points out that customers can’t ask for solutions that they can’t imagine.
+He suggests that you should ask them what metrics they use to measure success when getting a job done and then come up with new solutions that will help them to get that job done perfectly.

-If you haven’t read Anthony Ulwick’s What Customers Want (or his follow-up Jobs-to-be-Done, from Theory to Practice), I’d recommend it.
-This mindset is where companies should really begin when it comes to addressing a customer experience deficit.
-Ulwick talks about what he calls outcome-driven innovation, and its ability to create breakthrough products and services.
+In his book What Customers Want, Anthony Ulwick explains where companies should begin when addressing a customer experience deficit.
+He talks about what he calls outcome-driven innovation and its ability to create breakthrough products and services.

-Ulwick urges companies to realize that customers buy products in order to help them get a “job” done and that by understanding those “jobs to be done,” companies can find market opportunities by helping customers perform those jobs faster or better.
+Ulwick urges companies to realise that customers buy products in order to help them to get a “job” done and that, by understanding those “jobs to be done,” companies can find market opportunities by helping customers perform those jobs faster or better.
 Sounds easy, right?

-His methods have been so successful they’ve collected their own acronyms (ODI for outcome-driven innovation and JTBD for jobs to be done), but don’t let the alphabet soup turn you off of this mindset.
-It mirrors what we do in the earliest stages of engagement with clients, especially in the all-important initial design-led discovery workshops.
-Just like we did with EY to successfully design and build their EY Virtual Advisor digital service.
-For them, it helped to focus on design-led product development and a rapid iteration process that quickly brought their team’s focus onto the needs of the end customer, “to look at the bigger picture, create a clear vision and work out what it was we really needed”.
+Ulwick’s methods have been so successful they’ve generated their own acronyms (ODI for outcome-driven innovation and JTBD for jobs to be done).
+His mindset mirrors what we do in the earliest stages of engagement with clients, especially in the all-important initial design-led discovery workshops — just as we did with EY to successfully design and build their EY Virtual Advisor digital service.
+This approach helped them to focus on design-led product development and a rapid iteration process that quickly focused their team on the needs of the end customer, “to look at the bigger picture, create a clear vision and work out what it was we really needed.”

 Enterprises often come to a workshop with a set idea of what they’d like to deliver to the customer and similarly set ideas about how customers will react (positively, the enterprise feels sure).

-Our role, and mine in particular as product designer, is to mirror back to the enterprise what they’re saying, and gently probe and challenge their reasoning.
-They may come to the table declaring they’d like to create widget X; we tend to ask, “Why widget X?
+Our role (and particularly that of the product designer) is to reflect back to the enterprise what they’re saying and gently probe and challenge their reasoning.
+If they come to the table declaring they’d like to create widget X, we will ask, “Why widget X?
 What customer problem will that solve?
-Are they certain that widget X is closely aligned to a “job” that the customer finds important?”
+Are you certain that widget X is closely aligned to a ‘job’ that the customer finds important?”

-It is striking how effective this simple line of discourse can be.
-Often, there are financial reasons behind the set ideas that enterprises bring to the table.
-Maybe there’s a certain asset or sunk investment that the enterprise is keen to derive further value from.
-And it may indeed be possible to do so.
+This simple line of discourse can be strikingly effective.
+The set ideas that enterprises bring to the table are often financially motivated.
+The enterprise may be keen to derive further value from a certain asset or sunk investment — and it may indeed be possible to do so.
 But unless the customer also derives value (according to the metrics that customers themselves consider important), any resulting service can’t really be described as a win-win.

 3. Assemble a crew and design the journey

 Who’s going to be in the room when the new or evolved digital service is being brainstormed?
-Drawing people from different functions across the organization is really important: they not only bring subject matter expertise, but the conversations around the table are more fruitful because the participants’ varied backgrounds lead to better challenging of the core problem that the enterprise is trying to solve.
-Roles we often see include; a technical director, a data scientist or analyst (especially important for business-to-business projects), a marketing or content person, and preferably someone involved in customer research.
-Most important of all is a senior staff member or project sponsor with decision-making capabilities.
-Both the transformation program itself and the segment of that program we’re typically involved with need executive sponsorship: and it is vital for these decision-makers to be in the workshops, participate in the customer-centric thinking, and really take to heart the customer problem to be solved.
+Drawing people from different functions across the organisation is really important: Not only do they bring subject matter expertise, but the conversations around the table are more fruitful because the participants’ varied backgrounds allow for a deeper challenging of the core problem the enterprise is trying to solve.
+Roles often include technical director, data scientist or analyst (especially important for business-to-business projects), marketing or content team member, and preferably someone involved in customer research.
+Most important is a senior staff member or project sponsor with decision-making capabilities.
+Both the transformation program itself and the segment of the program we engage in need executive sponsorship.
+It is vital for these decision-makers to be in the workshops, participate in the customer-centric thinking and really take on board the customer problem to be solved.

-When thinking about the final outcome and when starting out from day 1, it’s also vital that focus is not only given to just the way things look.
-Performance is as important, if not more important than the design of the user interface in digital customer experience transformations.
-Working with small cross-functional teams allows you to bootstrap small successes end-to-end.
-That means back-end, front-end, content, and design all working together in that first workshop, and throughout the engagement that follows.
-To actualize the goal of bringing to fruition a solution that customers really want, designers, developers, content creators, and data experts need to collaborate seamlessly from the get-go.
+In digital customer experience transformations, performance is at least as important as the design of the user interface.
+Working with small cross-functional teams allows you to bootstrap small successes end to end.
+That means backend, frontend, content and design all working together in that first workshop and throughout the engagement that follows.
+To create a solution that customers really want, designers, developers, content creators and data experts need to collaborate seamlessly from the outset.

-With stability and predictability, a thing of the past, flexibility and speed will define the winners.
-A study conducted by West Monroe Partners “Adapt or Fail: The Customer Experience Imperative,” found that 61% of CX professionals agree that being able to quickly adapt is a top strategic priority.
-There is an ongoing debate over Agile versus Waterfall and the best software development methodologies.
-But no one size fits all and your organisation might be better suited to adopting Lean, some kind of Agile and Waterfall hybrid, or something else entirely.
+With stability and predictability a thing of the past, flexibility and speed will define the winners of the future.
+Being able to adapt quickly is a top strategic priority.
+Debate continues over the relative merits of Agile versus Waterfall and the best software development methodologies, but no one size fits all.
+Your organisation might benefit from adopting Lean, some kind of Agile and Waterfall hybrid or something else entirely.

-For example; when building EY Virtual Advisor it was vital that we jointly mapped and scoped out all content for the service upfront.
-Not doing so would mean the EY team would be unable to plan and operationalize for the mammoth task of producing all that educational content.
-A classic Agile approach would argue to build one feature at a time, one component at a time, and do so on a continuous basis.
+For example; when building EY Virtual Advisor, we needed to jointly map and scope out all content for the service upfront.
+If we didn’t, the EY team would have been unable to plan and operationalise for the mammoth task of producing all the educational content required.
+A classic Agile approach would require building one feature and component at a time on a continuous basis.
 In this case, we needed the upfront scoping and requirement gathering component of Waterfall to scope the depth and breadth of our content approach.
-Pursuing without it would’ve been a costly and (in Agile terms) a wasteful exercise.
+Otherwise, it would have been a costly and (in Agile terms) wasteful exercise.

-It’s important not to let an obsession with methods replace the ability to analyze and critically think about what’s working and what’s not.
+It’s important not to let an obsession with methods replace the ability to analyse and think critically about what works and what doesn’t.
 Design is about solving problems.
 Deciding how to solve a problem is the first design problem to be solved.